iremcelikk/JAVA101-Loops/README.md

 5-FindPowerOfANumber -> Description: Finds the entered power of entered number

 6-ArmstrongNumbers -> Description: Shows the armstrong numbers up to 10000

+7-HarmonicSeries -> Description: Shows the harmonic series of entered number